 From here, you may eat, can, or freeze as you desire.
 If freezing, allow the applesauce to cool to room temperature.

-This recipe makes 6 cups, so I’ll usually pour some in plastic containers and store them in the freezer.
-We enjoy eating it fresh, but I also like using it in recipes.
+This recipe makes 6 cups, so I’ll usually pour some in plastic containers and store them in the freezer for up to 3 months.
+You may also use the applesauce to bake a cake, muffins, pancakes, etc. We enjoy eating it fresh, but I also like using it in recipes.
 Like my Chocolate Applesauce Cake (also my grandma’s recipe).

 Our youngest daughter loves homemade applesauce.
 It always made her especially happy to come home from school and smell it simmering on the stove.
 She’s married now and has her own place in the country.
 I look forward to the day when I can take her a sack of my dad’s apples.
 So she can make a homemade apple pie.
 Or Cinnamon Applesauce.
 My grandma’s recipe.